-For the Year En For the Year Ended December 31,
+For the Year End For the Year Ended December 31,

 2014 2015

 (In thousa nds of US\$)

 Audit fees (1) 1,230.0 1,185.7

 Other fees (2) 201.9

-^{(1) &}quot;Audit fees" means the aggregate fees billed or payable for professional services rendered by our independent auditors in connection with the audit of our consolidated financial statements or the review of our interim consolidated financial statements required for statutory or regulatory filings.
+- (1) "Audit fees" means the aggregate fees billed or payable for professional services rendered by our independent auditors in connection with the audit of our consolidated financial statements or the review of our interim consolidated financial statements required for statutory or regulatory filings. - (2) "other fees" represent the aggregate fees billed and expected to be billed in each of the fiscal years listed for professional services rendered by our independent registered public accounting firm other than the services reported in (1).